Are Crepe Myrtles Poisonous? Protect Your Family with These Facts

 Do you know how many people have gardens throughout the country?
 Raleigh Realty Home’s gardening statistics showed that 80% of American households contributed to gardening in 2022.
 I can guarantee you that the majority of them have crepe myrtles planted in their lawn or nearby house areas.

-So, concerns about their potential toxicity are at high stakes.
-Now, with all that research and myth-busting, we can mark crepe myrtles safe and beautiful addition to any garden.
+So, concerns about their potential toxicity are at high stake.
+Now, with all that research and myth-busting, we can mark crepe myrtles a safe and beautiful addition to any garden.
 If you have any questions, feel free to send your message.

 FAQs